pietervdvn/MapComplete/Docs/CalculatedTags.md

 ### overlapWith

-Gives a list of features from the specified layer which this feature overlaps with, the amount of overlap in m².
-The returned value is **{ feat: GeoJSONFeature, overlap: number}**
+Gives a list of features from the specified layer which this feature (partly) overlaps with.
+If the current feature is a point, all features that embed the point are given.
+The returned value is `{ feat: GeoJSONFeature, overlap: number}[]` where `overlap` is the overlapping surface are (in m²) for areas, the overlapping length (in meter) if the current feature is a line or `undefined` if the current feature is a point

 *   ...layerIds - one or more layer ids of the layer from which every feature is checked for overlap)